AdamUWA/capstone/report-long.md

 What were the technical and non-technical challenges and how did you overcome them; and what would you do differently, given your new experience and limits on time.

+## Tasks

-# Methods (as shown in Github) & Results
+## Methods & Results

-## Problem Formulation
+### Problem Formulation

 My decision making framework for method selection can be divided into two aspects.
 Firstly, an intuition based methodology derived from domain knowledge and past experience.
 Secondly, a purely analytical methodology utilising standard academic methods of literature review and research.
 For the intuitive approach I relied on knowledge developed from previous coursework (eg., Natural Language Processing; Deep Learning; etc) and personal interest (eg., databases; RAG/LLM systems; etc).
-This intuition enabled me to recognise important aspects of the project requirements; the relevant/appropriate approaches; and the direction of focus for further investigation via the second approach (traditional research).
+This intuition enabled me to recognise important aspects of the project requirements; the relevant/appropriate approaches; and the direction of focus for further investigation via the second approach - traditional research.